MakeSchool-Tutorials/Reddit-On-Rails/P3-Environment-Setup/content.md

 `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 Once the install is complete, follow the directions given by the installer.
 Once complete, close and reopen your terminal to load the new PATH that homebrew has configured for you.
 To ensure that all is well, run `brew doctor`.
-Report any errors noted here to an instructor for assistance.
+Stop and get assistance if you receive any errors.

 Finally, run `brew update` to update the listening of available packages from the cloud.